 Your domain appears on the Domain Setup page

-All three record pairs are entered in the correct fields
+All two or three record pairs are entered in the correct fields

 Your records were not duplicated in one field

 Records were added to the correct domain provider

 If you’re using Cloudflare, your CNAME records were added there too